sunholo-data/sunholo-py/docs/blog/2024-10-09-cognitive-design.md

  - decide_to_go_on("go_on=False, chat_summary=Reported the traffic per source.
 High confidence.
 The source field has null values, asked the user to confirm if this is expected.
 Ending dialog.")
  ```

+This is just an example of applying congitive design to an agent.
+For Bertha 3.0+ a lot of more sophisticated steps can be applied, which I leave as an exercise for the reader.
+A few directions you could take:

+* Add lots of examples on common GA4 BigQuery SQL to the generation agents
+* Add memory via a vector store to keep a chat history of the good responses
+* A lot more prompt engineering in the function docstrings and system instructions to encourage behaviour
+* Adding a python execution bot to generate plots and data analysis

+Enjoy your cognitive designing :)

 ## Poets talking to databases